List of members of the Telangana Legislative Council

-The Telangana Legislative Council, (officially in Kannada, Telangana Vidhana Parishad) is the upper house of the bicameral legislature of Telangana state in south eastern India.
+The Telangana Legislative Council, (also known as Telangana Śāsana Mandali) is the upper house of the bicameral legislature of Telangana state in south eastern India.

 Members of Telangana Legislative Council

 This is a list of current and past members of the Telangana Legislative Council.
 The state elects members for a term of 6 years.
 14 members are indirectly elected by the state legislators, 14 members are elected by Local Authorities, 3 from Graduates constituencies and 3 from teachers constituencies.
 The Governor of Telangana nominates up to 6 eminent people as members from various fields.